-- 1. Good housekeeping maintain a tidy, organized work space. - 2.
+- 1. Good housekeeping maintain a tidy, organized workspace. - 2.
 Perform a procedure review prior to conducting a new experimental procedure. - 3.
 Store liquid chemicals in a secondary containment bin. - 4.
-Keep reagent containers sealed or closed at all times, except when removing contents. - 5.
+Keep reagent containers sealed or always closed, except when removing contents. - 5.
 Order reagent chemicals in non-glass or coated glass containers whenever it is practical to do so. - 6.
 Use secondary containment and carts when moving chemicals between locations.

-A. SPILL KITS
+SPILL KITS

 All laboratories are required to have a chemical spill kit easily available to laboratory staff.
-Spill kits should be tailored to the specific hazards within the laboratory and it is strongly recommended that disposable supplies are used when possible as contaminated materials, following a cleanup, will be considered hazardous waste.
+Spill kits should be tailored to the specific hazards within the laboratory, and it is strongly recommended that disposable supplies are used, when possible, as contaminated materials, following a cleanup, will be considered hazardous waste.
 Spill kit contents should be held in a chemical-resistant container.
 PPE contained in the spill kit must be selected based on the hazardous materials used.
 Hazardous materials users should know where to locate the spill kit and how to use the spill response materials contained in the kit.